DBKKH/CreateLinkedUnityProjectTool/README.md

 Created UnityProject can be launched at the same time.

 ## Get Started
-Download this bat file.
+1.Download this bat file.
-Drack and Drop the UnityProject into the bat file.
+2.Drack and Drop an UnityProject into the bat file.

-Created UnityProject in same folder layer path.
+3.Create linked UnityProject in same folder layer path.

-Please open this file with UnityEditor.
+4.Please open this file with UnityEditor.

+## Notification
+If you don't manage by git or editorconfig, show some error.